ajprogramdev/Calculator-JS/README.md

 # Welcome to Calculator-JS.
 ## Purpose:
-This proyect was built as a  practice for javascript basics.
+This project was built as a  practice for javascript basics.
 ## Description:
 A calculator where you can do simple operations (-,/,+,*), including the use of decimals.
 Contains a Backspace button for when needed.
 The user will be able to see a string of all the numbers and operations to be calculated by the (=) button.